umich-biostatistics/snakemake-example/README.md

-# Great Lakes Snakemake Workflow
+# Snakemake Workflow Example

-This project is designed to facilitate data analysis using Snakemake on the Great Lakes cluster at the University of Michigan.
-Below is an overview of the project's structure and components.
+This project demonstrates a modular, reproducible data analysis workflow using Snakemake.
+It is designed to run efficiently on both local machines and high-performance computing clusters (e.g., Great Lakes at the University of Michigan) via SLURM job submission.

+**Key Features:**

+- Single workflow runs on local and cluster systems
+- Explicit resource declarations per rule
+- Informative progress messages and logging
+- Flexible profile system for different execution environments

 ## Project Structure